 Yes, waffles!
 But more specifically, Kodiak Cakes.
 We love Kodiak Cakes because they carry Power Cakes: Whole grain pancake mix loaded with 14 grams of protein and 5 grams of fiber--that's really good.
 But did you also know this company is homegrown right here in Utah?
 MAJ SCORE.

 Who doesn't love waffles?
 They're a laid-back Sunday morning kinda food.
-Kodiak Cakes are big part of our diet in the winter for the GAINZ.
-If you’re not a meathead, gaining is a period of time when weight lifters focus on building more mass by eating extra calories and lifting heavier weights.
-Having a whole-grain carbohydrate source keeps our energy up for max lifts.
+Kodiak Cakes are big part of our diet in the winter for the GAINS.
+If you’re not a gym rat, gaining is a period of time when weight lifters focus on building more mass by eating extra calories and lifting heavier weights.
+Having a whole-grain carbohydrate source provides sustained energy for lengthy or strenuous workouts such as max lifts.

 Here's my favorite recipe to amp up Kodiak Cakes.
 None of these substitutions are essential so don't sweat if you don't have all of them on-hand.
 Instead, try adding what you do have and adjusting the flavors to your liking.

 What I love about these substitutions is that they add tremendous flavor without much (if any) added sugar.
 Cinnamon, pumpkin spice, and vanilla extract are nearly calorie-free and a little goes a long way.
 Unsweetened almond milk will run you 3-5 grams of added sugar, but it's absolutely worth it.

 How to Prep Kodiak Cake Waffles for the Week

 We meal prep Kodiak Cakes all winter long.
 You have a couple options: you can store the batter inside your fridge and plop some onto a hot waffle iron each morning.
 OR, how we prep them is by making 6-8 waffles, allowing them to cool, then transferring each to a plastic bag and stacking them in the freezer.